sfnxboy/AutosRUs/README.md

 [Determine the most appropriate statistical test for a given hypothesis and dataset](https://github.com/sfnxboy/AutosRUs/blob/main/README.md#determine-the-most-appropriate-statistical-test-for-a-given-hypothesis-and-dataset)

-###	Load, clean up, and reshape datasets using tidyverse in R.
+###	Load, clean up, and reshape datasets using tidyverse in R

 In addition to the native statistical functions, there are many other useful data transformation and modelling libraries, such as the tidyverse package, that simplify the process of ETL and visualizations.
 To install the tidyverse package, enter the following code into RStudio's Console: ```install.packages("tidyverse")```.